x-rojas-io/sothis/content/about.md

 ## My Approach

-I believe that massage goes beyond just relaxing you—it's a vital part of maintaining your physical and mental well-being.
+I believe that massage goes beyond just relaxing you, it's a vital part of maintaining your physical and mental well-being.
 My approach is client-centered, meaning each session is tailored to your specific needs and goals.
 Whether you're seeking relief from chronic pain, recovering from an injury, or simply looking to relax and restore, I'm here to support your healing journey.

 I strive to create a safe, calming environment where you can disconnect from the stress of daily life and reconnect with your body.